 Instructions

+- Chill and bake.
+Cut the dough into eight triangles.
 Place the scones on a parchment-lined baking sheet and brush with the melted butter.
-At this point, you can put the sheet in the fridge until ready to bake.
-When ready, bake for 15-18 minutes or until golden brown.
-Serve as soon as you can.
+Put the baking sheet in the fridge to chill for at least 20 minutes.
+Afterward, bake for 15-18 minutes or until golden brown in the top third of the oven.

 Notes